tomjs/release-cli/README.md

-  --tag <tag>           Publish under a given dist-tag (default: "latest") --scoped-tag          Use scoped package name as git tag --no-log              Skips generating changelog --log-full            Generate a full changelog and replace the existing content (default: false) --no-log-commit       Don't add git commit SHA and link to the changelog --no-log-compare      Don't add git compare link to the changelog --git-url             Specify the git web url.
+  --tag <tag>           Publish under a given dist-tag (default: "latest") --scoped-tag          Use scoped package name as git tag --no-log              Skips generating changelog --log-full            Generate a full changelog and replace the existing content, not recommended (default: false) --no-log-commit       Don't add git commit SHA and link to the changelog --no-log-compare      Don't add git compare link to the changelog --git-url             Specify the git web url.
 If not specified, the configuration of git or package.json will be read,